B e a u t y , l e a d e r s h i p , a n d i n n o v a t i o n

 – Sections are on Monday, 10:45-12:00.
 At IULM: rooms 112 (Corrado), 114 (Chris), and 115 (Amelia).
 At Università di Siena: San Niccolò, rooms 129 (Amelia), 131 (Chris), and 132 (Corrado).

 – Field trips are usually on Friday; they last the entire day.
 There is one two-day trip (June 29-30).
 In Milan the bus will pick you up in front of Residence Pola; in Siena you’ll have to walk to Porta Romana (0.2 miles).
 We usually leave at 7:30 AM and are back around 10:00 PM.

 – Events and guided tours are usually on Tuesday; they last two to three hours.

 – Film screenings are on Tuesday or Thursday during the afternoon; they are followed by a discussion with prof. Erspamer.
 All movies are in Italian with English subtitles.
 At IULM: room 401.
 At Università di Siena: room TBA.

 – Italian dinners are usually on Tuesday.

 – Aperitivo is usually on Monday.

 – Weekends are usually free.
 There are however two exceptions: June 16 and 17 (welcome dinner and visit to HangarBicocca), and July 14 and 15 (trip to Isola Bella and move to Siena).

 – Prof. Erspamer’s office hours are by appointment or on the bus during our Friday trips.
 At IULM: room TBA.
-At Università di Siena: in the Refugio.
+In Siena: in the Refugio.

-– Amelia’s office hours are Wednesday 9:45-11:00 AM or by appointment.
+– Amelia’s office hours are TBA or by appointment.
 At IULM: room TBA).
-At Università di Siena: in the Refugio.
+In Siena: in the Refugio.

-– Corrado’s office hours are Tuesday, 3:30-4:30 PM.
-At IULM in the cafe on the ground floor of Building 1.
-At Università di Siena: in the Refugio.
+– Corrado’s office hours are TBA.
+At IULM TBA.
+In Siena: in the Refugio.